forta-network/docs/docs/sla-api.md

 # SLA API

 To evaluate health of nodes in the network, Forta calculates a score (SLA) based on node activity.
 This score is a 0-1 score where higher is better.
+This calculation will evolve as more factors are considered.

 ## SLA Calculation

-Scan nodes are expected to be continuously submitting results from their agents.
+Scan nodes are expected to continuously scan the latest blocks and submit results (batches).
 At this time, "uptime" is the only factor in SLA.
 The calculation involves a weighted average of two components: number of batches per minute (weighted 1), and whether the latest evaluated block is falling behind (weighted 5).

-SLAs are calculated periodically for each minute.
-This means, each minute will be assigned a score.
+SLA is calculated periodically for each minute.
+This means each minute will be assigned a score.
 At this time, scores are only available for times older than one hour.

 !!! note "What's a good score?"
     The score is a fairly raw score, and does not mean a % of time up.
 A score >90% is generally good.
 A score of .90 does not mean 10% of the time the node was down.
 The score is subject to change as the network considers other criteria.
 Higher is better.